 The Company also use third parties to provide certain services such as scientific, medical or strategic consultancy services.
 These service providers are generally selected for their specific expertise, as is the case with the academic partners with whom the Company collaborates.
 To build and maintain such a network under acceptable terms, the Company faces intense competition.
 Such external collaborators may terminate, at any time, their involvement.
-The Company can exert only limited control over their activities. the Company may not be able to obtain the intellectual property rights to the product candidates or technologies developed under collaborators may assert intellectual property rights or other rights beyond the terms of their engagement.
+The Company can exert only limited control over their activities, the Company may not be able to obtain the intellectual property rights to the product candidates or technologies developed under collaboration, research and license agreements under acceptable terms or at all.
+Moreover, its scientific collaborators may assert intellectual property rights or other rights beyond the terms of their engagement.